doj/dracopy/README.md

 | O (uppercase O) | the sector contains only 0 bytes, the sector is not written in optimized diskcopy
 | E    | error while reading or writing the sector
 | 0..9 | sector is partially used 0-99%
-| !    | sector with an invalid link to the next sector (next sector track too large)
+| !    | sector with an invalid link to the next sector (track too large)

+When the optimized diskcopy is used (key 'D') sectors which are all zero bytes will not be written to the target disk.
+This will decrease the copy time by only writing sectors with data.

 Contact
 --------